google/kctf/base/challenge-skeleton/README.md

 * A Docker image is built from `challenge/image`.
 For the simplest challenges, replacing `challenge/image/chal` is sufficient.
 * Edit `challenge/image/Dockerfile` to change the commandline or the files you want to include.
 * Try the challenge locally with `make test-docker`.
-* If you have prepared a cluster, deploy the challenge with `make start`.
+* If you have already prepared a [cluster](https://github.com/google/kctf/blob/master/docs/google-cloud.md), deploy the challenge with `make start`.
   * To access the challenge, create a port forward with `make port-forward` and connect to it via `nc localhost PORT` using the printed port.
 * Check out `make <tab>` for more commands.